TheAngryDarling/SwiftCodableHelpers/README.md

 * **BasicClosedEncoder** - The base class for closed custom encoders.
 This requires the the inherited class provide a method that takes in the in-memory encoding (single value, array, dictionary) that as been done and transforms it into the wanted results.
 The encode method takes in a specific object type
 * **BasicClosedDecoder** - The base class for closed custom decoders.
 This requires that the inherited class provides a method that takes in the encoded input and returns the in-memory results (single value, array, dictionary).
 The decode method return a specific object type
 * **SimpleEncoder** - A simple class that allows for a developer to convert and object into its in-memory equivalent
+* **PListEncoder/PListDecoder** - Custom Encoder/Decoder for Property Lists.
+When not building on an ObjectC runtime (Non Apple device) type aliases are setup for PropertyListEncoder/PropertyListDecoder to the equivilant PList object

 ### Helpers